-I bought my Begonia ‘Sophia’ from Wagler’s Greenhouse on July 1, 2017.
-They buy their Begonias from North Carolina Farms and we looked in the catalog to find the name.
-According to information online, Begonia ’Sophia’ is an unregistered name, but the true registered name is Begonia ’Sophie Cecile’.
-It was hybridized by Belva Kusler in 1961…
+I brought my Begonia ‘Sophia’ from Wagler’s Greenhouse on July 1, 2017.
+They buy their Begonias from North Carolina Farms so we looked in the catalog to find the name.
+We figured this plant was Begonia ‘Sophia” from their catalog.

 Begonia ’Sophia’ is an unregistered name, but the true registered name is Begonia ’Sophie Cecile’.
 This great cultivar was hybridized by Belva Nelson Kusler in 1961 by crossing the cultivar Begonia ‘Lenore Oliver’ with the species Begonia aconitifolia.
 It goes by the name Begonia ’Sylvia’ in Australia but that name is also a registered name of several cultivars of other types of Begonias.

 There isn’t a whole lot online about Begonia cultivars unless you click on page after page of sources for the plants.
 By the time go through a few pages you get tired of it.
 A man from Proven Winners sent me a link to the International Database of the Begoniaceae… Ummm… The Record List includes 19,401 different species and cultivars of Begonias…

 The leaves of this Begonia are HUGE!
 The leaves are a dark green kinda sorta streaked with silvery-white instead of spotted.
 The leaves also have maroon undersides.

 Size: 36-48” T x 24-36” wide (according to Dave’s Garden)